alexrudy/alexrudy.org/_drafts/tox-server.md

 <!--more-->

+I like writing unit tests, and I want those tests to run quickly, and provide rapid feedback as to whether my change worked.
+The best test suites can test a subsection or change in a matter of a second or two, and tell me if I've intoduced a bug (usually becasue I can't spell variable names consistently).

 I've often seen it suggested that instead of `docker run ...`, I should do `docker exec` to run a command in a container.
 That's pretty handy, but the command line arguments can be a bit finicky.
 You have to remember the container you are pointed at, and its still slow (especially in the compose case, where docker compose can take a while to understand the state of your system).
 I found myself instead running `docker exec bash` in a container, leaving that shell running in some tab, and going back there.

 That was great, but it really broke my finger memory to have one shell in `bash`, without my profile and my autocomplete setup.
 I could install [my environment](https://github.com/alexrudy/dotfiles) in the docker container, but that seems like a sledge-hammer solution to what is in the end a minor annoyance.